nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-05-26-connecting-vs2008-to-any-tfs2010-project-collection/index.md

 ---
 title: Connecting VS2008 to any TFS2010 Project Collection
-description: "Learn how to connect Visual Studio 2008 to TFS 2010 effortlessly.
-Follow our guide for seamless integration and enhance your development workflow!"
+description: Learn how to connect Visual Studio 2008 to TFS 2010 effortlessly.
+Follow our guide for seamless integration and enhance your development workflow!
 date: 2009-05-26
 creator: Martin Hinshelwood
 id: "108"